Honey is great all on its own, but did you know that it is also a beneficial medicine? Add herbs to honey and make some magic today!

 Here’s an example: Lemon-Infused Honey

-Using dried herbs offers an advantage over fresh herbs, as these honeys store much, much longer and do not require refrigeration.
+Using dried herbs offers an advantage over fresh herbs as these kinds of honey store much longer and do not require refrigeration.
 Basically, any aromatic herb leaf or flower will work, but dried roots must be ground before being added to the honey.
 I’ve also noticed better, more potent results if I use a bit of heat to encourage the dried herbs to infuse into the honey.

 But there are SO MANY OPTIONS.
 Where to begin?
 Here’s a few suggestions: